 shopping malls in montenegro

-The biggest shopping center in Bar.
-It is 45 years old, it remembers Yugoslavia.
+The largest mall in Bar.
+Built 45 years ago, it still remembers Yugoslavia.
+Hardly a shopping capital.

-• Ferries from Turkey also come here with Turkish-made clothes of popular Turkish mass-market brands: LC Waikiki, Defacto, Koton.
+• Ferries from Turkey carry clothing from popular Turkish brands like LC Waikiki, Defacto, and Koton.

 shopping in montenegro